- Exocrine pancreatic insufficiency (EPI) occurs when the pancreas doesn’t make enough enzymes.

 It’s important to diagnose EPI early.
 Malnutrition is common in pancreatic cancer.
 Pancreatic enzyme replacement therapy (PERT) plays an important role in improving nutritional status.

 For a variety of reasons, EPI may be undertreated in people with pancreatic cancer.
-A 2018 analysis showed that people with pancreatic cancer on PERT lived longer compared to those who did not take PERT.
-This was true for any stage of pancreatic cancer.
+A

 The biggest risk of EPI is malnutrition.
 If you don’t have the right type and numbers of enzymes, you can’t get the nutrients from your food.
 Symptoms of EPI, including pain, can also reduce appetite, making your risk of malnutrition worse.